mindeng/mindeng.github.io/_posts/2016-07-11-emacs-notes.markdown

 `M-e` isearch-edit-string, edit the search string in the minibuffer when isearch is activated.

+* Bookmark

+`C-x r m` - set a bookmark at the current location (e.g. in a file) `C-x r b` - jump to a bookmark
+`C-x r l` - list your bookmarks
+`M-x bookmark-delete` - delete a bookmark by name

 * Macro

 `C-x (` Start recording macro